Conditions Biotinidase Deficiency

 If your baby has any of these signs, tell your baby’s health care provider as soon as possible.

 Children with biotinidase deficiency (BIOT) often require lifelong treatment with biotin supplements.
 This is a natural vitamin found in food, but children with BIOT might not have enough of it in their bodies.
 Biotin supplements can help your baby’s body break down the fats, proteins, and carbohydrates found in food.
-Your baby’s doctor can help determine the right dosage of biotin for your child and write an appropriate prescription. to measure the levels of certain substances in the child’s blood.
+Your baby’s doctor can help determine the right dosage of biotin for your child and write an appropriate prescription.

 If biotinidase deficiency (BIOT) is treated, your child will likely have healthy growth and development.